AndresMGA/harmonica_react/README.md

     This component displays the non moving parts of the harmonica

-    It can be "diatonic" (shorter, 10 holes) or "chromatic" (longer, 12 holes and with an slider icon)
+    It can be "diatonic" (shorter, 10 holes) or "chromatic" (longer, 12 holes and with a slider button icon)
 ```
 # <HarmonicaMoving\>
 ```